 Modified Binders stored at the asphalt concrete mixing plant for more than two weeks or beyond the supplier recommended shelf life, whichever is less, shall be sampled and tested.

-1005-3.07 Other Requirements: Table 1005-1c of the Standard Specifications is hereby deleted.
+- 1005-3.07 Other Requirements: the table 1005-1c of the Standard Specifications is hereby deleted. - 1005-3.07 Other Requirements: the table 1005-3 of the Standard Specifications is revised to read: